 - Max Büscher (Key Account Manager at Shopware) and Torsten Blümel (Managing Director at Brickfox) introduced the beta edition of Shopware Markets during our last SCD in 2020.
 Here is the link: Shopware Markets - integrate Amazon & eBay as a distribution channel.

-- Further, in our user guide for Shopware Markets you can find out in detail how to instal and use the plugin.
+- Further, in our user guide for Shopware Markets you can find out in detail how to instal and use the extension.

 - You can find tips about selling through Amazon on the blog page of the technology company hellotax